-- The Vice President of External Affairs or their Policy Director shall chair and oversee the functioning of this advisory group.
+- The Vice President of External Affairs or their Policy Director shall chair and oversee the functioning of this Committee.

 - Assists the Vice President of External Affairs in developing a legislative agenda for Winter Quarter’s legislative session

-- Advise and assist the Vice President of External Affairs on issues related to the GPSS’s lobbying efforts and in particular Huskies on the Hill Lobby Day
+- Advise and assist the Vice President of External Affairs on issues related to the GPSS’s lobbying efforts and in particular Graduate Student on Day on the Hill

 - Assist with lobbying during the interim Spring, Summer, and Fall quarters

 Wednesdays 2:00PM to 3:00PM.
 More information can be found here.

 2020-2021 GPSS Legislative Agenda Coming Soon!

 UW SAGE Delegation